-The Prime Minister encouraged Saudi Aramco to cooperate and invest in Vietnam in oil refining, warehousing and distribution, not only for Vietnam but also for the region and the world.
+The Prime Minister encouraged Saudi Aramco to cooperate and invest in Vietnam in oil refining, warehousing, and distribution, not only for Vietnam but also for the region and the world .

-According to the special correspondent of the Vietnam News Agency, on the occasion of attending the 8th Future Investment Initiative Conference and visiting and working in the Kingdom of Saudi Arabia, on the afternoon of October 29 (local time), in the capital Riyadh, Prime Minister Pham Minh Chinh received Mr. Amin Al-Nasser, Chairman and General Director of Saudi Arabian Oil and Gas Group (Saudi Aramco) - one of the largest enterprises in terms of scale and revenue in the world, with revenue in 2023 reaching nearly 500 billion USD and total assets reaching over 660 billion USD.
+According to a special correspondent of the Vietnam News Agency, on the occasion of attending the 8th Future Investment Initiative Conference and visiting and working in the Kingdom of Saudi Arabia, on the afternoon of October 29 (local time), in the capital Riyadh, Prime Minister Pham Minh Chinh received Mr. Amin Al-Nasser, Chairman and General Director of Saudi Arabian Oil and Gas Group (Saudi Aramco) - one of the largest enterprises in terms of scale and revenue in the world, with revenue in 2023 reaching nearly 500 billion USD and total assets reaching over 660 billion USD.

 Prime Minister Pham Minh Chinh said that Vietnam is stepping up efforts to improve the investment environment, reform administrative procedures towards transparency, reduce compliance costs, decentralize and delegate power, and promote investment in developing strategic infrastructure towards open institutions, smooth infrastructure, and smart governance to reduce costs and increase competitiveness for products and businesses; and pledged to accompany and create favorable conditions for foreign investors, including Saudi Aramco Group and Saudi Arabian enterprises, to invest and do business effectively and sustainably.